WP-for-Church/Sermon-Manager/readme.txt

 * New: Add read more link to the sermon description (thanks @robertmain!)
 * New: Add excerpt support (thanks @robertmain!)
 * New: Add revisions support (thanks @robertmain!)
+* Fix: MP4 video file being detected as YouTube and therefore not working
 * Fix: Feed not validating when audio files use SSL
 * Fix: Fix spacing on Divi theme
 * Fix: Sermons menu title is "All Sermons" instead of "Sermons"